JakeWarren2414/FirstFastpages/_posts/2022-09-19-CollegeBoardNotes.md

 - He likes skateboarding and I like football as our main hobbies
 - We do have a lot of similariities though
 - We are both new to coding but have differnt skills.
 He understandssome code better and I understand other code better.

+## 4.1

+- I was able to learn the relationship between the internet and the World Wide Web.
+WWW is a system of linked pages that is accessed through the internet which is a network.
+- I also learned how messages work.
+They are broken into packets.
+These packets are then transfered and no matter what order they were scrambled in they are put back together in the correct order.
+- Protocalls provide a way to standardize data transmission between different devices